Scottish schools climate competition branded 'patronising'

 The Scottish Government has organised a series of events to encourage people to take action to reduce greenhouse gas emissions during Climate Week, including a competition for all school pupils to "encourage the next generation to express what climate change means to them, and what their vision for a net-zero Scotland looks like."

-However Scottish Greens education spokesperson Ross Greer said the competition was "patronising", coming "from a government which might have warm words for the school climate strikers, but which is roundly ignoring their demands.
+However, Scottish Greens education spokesman Ross Greer said the competition was "patronising", coming "from a government which might have warm words for the school climate strikers, but which is roundly ignoring their demands.

 “These young people have already shown us their vision for a climate-friendly society through the Scottish Youth Climate Strikers’ ‘People’s Climate Declaration’.
 They certainly don’t need a competition designed to focus them on individual lifestyle changes when only big, systemic change over the next decade will make the difference this crisis requires."